 Crassula ‘Dorothy’, also known as Crassula cv.
 ‘Dorothy’, is a small succulent plant that belongs to the Crassulaceae family.
 It is a hybrid of Crassula deceptor and Crassula suzannae, and its leaves are fleshy and triangular, growing in a rosette pattern.
-Her leaves are a beautiful mint-green color and have a red margin.
+Her leaves are a beautiful minty-green color and have a red margin when stressed.
+Those little bumps on the leaves are normal and add to the many reasons why I love her so much.
 I recently had to pot mine up from a 2″ pot to a whopping 4″ pot after 4 years or so.
 It is that small!

 How to Water Crassula ‘Dorothy’